 In addition to his responsibilities at Canisius, Smith serves on the board of directors at College Hockey Inc.

 Smith and his wife, Susan, have two daughters, Ellis and Kylie.
-Susan is the Director for Interdisciplinary Degree Programs at the University at Buffalo.
+Susan is the Director for Interdisciplinary Degree Programs at the University at Buffalo, while Ellis is a member of the hockey program at Manhattanville College and Kylie plays softball for Nazareth College.